 Test Results

 The build quality is mediocre.
-The plastic used in its construction feels a bit cheap but still reasonably sturdy, especially the input and output trays.
+The plastic used in its construction feels a bit cheap but is still reasonably sturdy, especially the input and output trays.
 Unlike other models, you can't fully lift the entire scanner to access the sheet rollers.
-While the top does rise a little, it isn't by much, and you can only access the sheet rollers by pulling down the panel at the front.
-When removing paper jams, you need to be careful not to touch the tubes inside the printer, which is hard since there isn't much space to move around.
-On the bright side, the ink cartridges are easy to access by pulling up the cover on the right side, but you need to lift the scanner first.
+While the top does rise a little, it isn't by much, and you can only access the sheet rollers by pulling down the front panel.
+When removing paper jams, be careful not to touch the tubes inside the printer, which can be challenging due to the limited space available for movement.
+On the bright side, the ink cartridges are easily accessible by pulling up the cover on the right side, but you need to lift the scanner first.

-Like all inkjet printers, the Epson EcoTank ET-4800's printheads can clog and become misaligned if you don't use it regularly.
+Like all inkjet printers, the Epson EcoTank ET-4800's printheads can clog and become misaligned if not used regularly.
 There are some built-in maintenance routines, like nozzle check, printhead cleaning, power cleaning, printhead alignment, and paper guide cleaning.
 Refilling the tanks is an easy process.
 You simply need to lift the scanner, then pull up the ink tank cover.
 Each bottle's nozzle is slightly different and corresponds with its ink tank; this means you don't need to worry about accidentally filling up the wrong tank.
 The refilling process can be messy if you're not careful, but at least you don't need to do it very often since the printer can print thousands of pages before the tanks run low.
-Since the printer doesn't have an ink sensor, it can't measure exactly how much ink you have left, so you need to reset the ink level counter each time you refill the tanks.
+Since the printer lacks an ink sensor, it cannot accurately measure the remaining ink, so you must reset the ink level counter each time you refill the tanks.

-Unfortunately, the paper tray can only hold 100 pages, meaning you have to add paper often if you regularly print long multi-page documents.
+Unfortunately, the paper tray can only hold 100 pages, meaning you will need to add paper frequently if you regularly print long, multi-page documents.
 To access the sheet rollers, you need to lift the display panel, lift the scanner, and pull down the black cover.
 From there, you can reach the rollers to pull out paper jams, but the space is very narrow, and you need to be careful not to touch any of the tubes.

 See the user guide here.

-Like most supertank printers, the cost-per-print is incredibly low due to its high page yields and inexpensive ink bottle cost.
+Like most supertank printers, the cost per print is incredibly low due to its high page yields and inexpensive ink bottle costs.

 This printer supports most standard paper sizes.
 You can set custom sizes between 2.13" (5.4 cm) and 8.5" (21.6 cm) in width and between 3.39" (8.6 cm) and 47.24" (120 cm) in length.

-The Epson Smart Panel app allows you to print, scan, and copy documents, and you can also check ink levels and start a printhead cleaning.
-It also has some extra features, like Access to Class, which lets you print assignments and documents from Google Classroom.
+The Epson Smart Panel app enables you to print, scan, and copy documents, as well as check ink levels and initiate a printhead cleaning.
+It also has some additional features, such as Access to Class, which allows you to print assignments and documents from Google Classroom.
 Also, there's the Creative Print and Epson Gallery website for artistic prints or printing on different media formats.
 Guest Connection creates a QR code that lets your friends easily connect to your printer.
 Some file types don't work properly on the iOS version, as the app alters the formatting, so you'll have to print these files from whichever app you use to view them.

-You need to manually install drivers on Windows devices to print with the Epson ET-4800.
+To print with the Epson ET-4800 on Windows devices, you need to manually install the drivers.
 Get the drivers here.
 While there's no printing software, there's a Maintenance tab in the Printing Preferences that lets you access printhead cleanings, alignments, and other maintenance tasks.
 There's no need to manually install drivers on macOS and Chrome OS devices.